IR-2014-74, June 24, 2014

 WASHINGTON — The Electronic Tax Administration Advisory Committee (ETAAC) presented its 2014 Annual Report to Congress during a public meeting today.
 The report discusses five groups of recommendations on issues in electronic tax administration.

 Highlights of the report include 11 recommendations on the following key outcomes:

-- Provide incentives for e-filing employment tax returns
+- Remove barriers for e-filing employment tax series Form 94x

 ETAAC submits an annual progress report to Congress each June.
 The IRS created the ETAAC in 1998 as required by the IRS Restructuring and Reform Act of 1998.